Gabe Perreault earns promotion, makes impact in Rangers’ win over Flyers

 Mike Sullivan’s plan for promising rookie forward Gabe Perreault looks like it’s working out better than even the New York Rangers coach expected, so far.

-Before a Saturday matinee against the Philadelphia Flyers at Madison Square Garden, Sullivan spelled out for the media how the promising 20-year-old forward
+Before a Saturday matinee against the Philadelphia Flyers at Madison Square Garden, Sullivan spelled out for the media why the promising 20-year-old forward is best suited to play a third-line role right now.
+However, Sullivan also noted Perreault may be elevated in the lineup at any point.

-Perreault was a key contributor all game as the Rangers rallied from two goals down in the third period to stun the Flyers 5-4 in a shootout.
-His most important moment came midway through the third, when he made a nifty move off a broken play to gain zone entry and got the puck to J.T.
+Perreault was a key contributor Saturday, helping the Rangers rally from two goals down in the third period to stun the Flyers 5-4 in a shootout victory on home ice.
+His most important moment came midway through the third, when he made a nifty move off a broken play to gain zone entry and get the puck to J.T.
 Miller, who set up Vincent Trocheck’s goal with 9:13 remaining that cut their deficit to 4-3.

-Being in position to make that play was a testament to Perreault earning his way onto the ice in crunch time in a crucial game against a Metropolitan Division opponent.
+Being in position to make that play was a testament to Perreault earning his way onto the ice in crunch time of a crucial game against a Metropolitan Division opponent.
+The kid now has three points (one goal, two assists) in five games with the Rangers this season, including points in consecutive games following his recall to the NHL.

 “The flip side of that is you’re going to play against the opponent’s top players.
 You’re going to get the top defense players.
 You’re going to get the very best players that you’re playing against.
 And so, this time around, we thought more in terms of, ‘Would it make sense for Gabe if we put him around some different people, and maybe he doesn’t get the top defense pair?’
 It gives him an opportunity to act on his instincts and do his thing that way, and then we’ll watch him and we’ll see.
 If there’s an opportunity to move him up, we’ll move him up.”

-It was as if Perreault listened — and then followed his coach’s blueprint for him to a T.
+It was as if Perreault listened — and then followed his coach’s blueprint for him to a tee.

-Perreault was a factor in a strong Rangers first period, helping to drive play with Laba and Cuylle.
-The trio established a strong forecheck and generally dominated possession and chances while they were out at 5 on 5.
-Perreault hit a wide-open Laba with a perfect pass from behind the net for a point-blank chance that was stopped by Flyers goaltender Samuel Ersson.
+Perreault played a strong first period for the Rangers, helping to drive play with Laba and Cuylle.
+The trio established a strong forecheck and generally dominated possession and chances when they were out there 5v5.
+Perreault hit a wide-open Laba with a perfect pass from behind the net for a point-blank chance that was stopped by Flyers goaltender Samuel Ersson in the first period.
 He also fearlessly went to the front of the net and had several chances on loose pucks and shots from the point.

 With the line also getting regular time on the second power-play unit, Perreault’s shot toward the net during a man advantage was knocked down in front, and nearly led to a goal by first Cuylle and then Laba.